Wisconsin Soybean and Corn Disease Update – August 2, 2021

 What Should I Spray, and When Should I Spray for Corn Foliar Diseases In Wisconsin?
 Fungicide should be used to preserve yield and reduce disease level.
 There is no silver bullet fungicide out there for all corn diseases.
 However, there are many products which work well on a range of diseases.
 The Corn Fungicide Efficacy table lists products that have been rigorously evaluated in university research trials across the country.
 You can see there are several products listed that perform well on NCLB, GLS, and tar spot.
 So obviously, if a disease is present and you are trying to control the disease, you might expect more return on your investment, compared to simply spraying fungicide and hoping that there might be a yield increase.

 Paul et al. (2011) conducted research to investigate the return on investment (ROI) of using fungicide at low and elevated levels of disease.
 Data from 14 states between 2002 and 2009 were used in the analysis.
 They looked at 4 formulations of fungicide products across all of these trials.
 I won’t go into detail about all products, but will focus on one here, pyraclostrobin.
 This is the active ingredient in Headline® Fungicide.
 In all, 172 trials were evaluated in the analysis and Paul et al. found that on average there was a 4.08 bu/acre increase in corn grain yield when pyraclostrobin was used.
 So there does appear to be some increase in yield with the use of fungicide over not treating across a range of environments.
-But in our current market, will this average gain cover the fungicide application?
-Today’s corn future price for September has a bushel of corn at $3.31.

 Figure 6.
 Average yield preservation of QoI+DMI fungicide applications over not-treating across the U.S. corn belt at the V6, Vt, and V6+VT application timing.

-Let’s Take a Closer Look at Corn Fungicide Return on Investment (ROI): While most of the early work on fungicide use in corn has focused on Headline® Fungicide, much of the industry has transitioned to using multi-mode-of-action products.
+Let’s Take a Closer Look at Corn Fungicide Return on Investment (ROI): In our current market, what are the odds that we might break even on a fungicide application in 2021?
+Today’s corn future price for September has a bushel of corn above $5.00.
+While most of the early work on fungicide use in corn has focused on Headline® Fungicide, much of the industry has transitioned to using multi-mode-of-action products.
 These would be products mostly containing strobilurin (QoI), triazole (DMI), and/or succinate dehydrogenase inhibitor (SDHI) fungicides in the same jug.
 Details about fungicides and fungicide mode of action can be found on the Fungicides for Field Crops Information Page.
 Products such as Headline AMP® or Quilt Xcel® would fall into the QoI + DMI category.
 These combination products have also been fairly consistent in response in my fungicide trials.
 You can find summaries of these trial results here.
-If we consider using Quit Xcel® at 10.5 fl oz or Headline AMP® at 10.0 fl oz, the list pricing of the product alone ranges from $15/acre (Quit Xcel®) to $22/acre (Headline AMP®).
-If the fungicide will be flown on with an aircraft, that cost will likely add nearly $15/acre to the application.
-Thus, fungicide plus application would range from $30/acre to $37/acre.
-If we can sell corn at $3.31 per bushel then we would need to preserve 9 bu/acre to nearly 11 bu/a in yield over not treating to break even!
-In a recent analysis of corn yield data where DMI+QOI products were applied at the tasseling period (VT) across the entire corn belt, the average yield preservation over not treating was 7.20 bu/a (Fig. 6).
-This average projection is short of the 9 bu/a minimum we would need in the scenario above.
-However, the probability of preserving yield considering an average of 7.20 bu/a preserved yield over not treating and $3.31/bu corn price is around 30% (Fig. 7).
-This means that if we apply Quit Xcel® at 10.5 fl oz or Headline AMP® at 10.0 fl oz aerially, we will only break even 30% of the time with corn priced at $3.31 per bushel.
-If we can sell our corn for a better price or make the applications cheaper, then the odds will improve, but probably not climb above 70% even under the best case scenario.
-We do know that in Wisconsin, the odds of breaking even do improve if NCLB or GLS are active and increasing during the tasseling period.
-Get out there and scout!
+If we consider using Quit Xcel® at 10.5 fl oz or Headline AMP® at 10.0 fl oz, the list pricing of the products plus adding aerial application costs, result in a range of cost of $20 – $30 per acre to make the applications at VT.
+If we can sell corn for at least $5.00 per bushel then we would need to preserve 4 bu/acre to 6 bu/a in yield over not treating to break even!

 Figure 7.
 Probability of Breaking Even Based on Data from Across the U.S. (VT Application Timing)

 So What About Fungicide Application Timing?
-We can investigate this questionover the U.S. corn belt using the same dataset.
+We can investigate this question over the U.S. corn belt using the same dataset.
 Applications focused on an early (V6) timing, a VT-R2 timing, or a combination of V6 plus a VT-R2 application.
 Let’s again focus on the QoI+DMI products.
 Based on observations across the corn belt the V6 timing averaged almost 3 bu/a of preserved yield over not treating (Fig. 6).
 The VT application resulted in nearly 7.2 bu/a in preserved yield, while the two-pass program only offered a little over 8 bu/a.
 Clearly the higher average yield preservation occurs using a single application of fungicide at the VT-R2 timing.
 Wisconsin data has been consistent with this observation.
 Thus it is recommended that a single application of fungicide be used around the VT-R2 growth stages, when NCLB or GLS are active and increasing on or near the ear leaves.

 Finally, be aware that in some cases, application of fungicide in combination with nonionic surfactant (NIS) at growth stages between V8 and VT in hybrid field corn can result in a phenomenon known as arrested ear development.
 The damage is thought to be caused by the combination of NIS and fungicide and not by the fungicide alone.
 To learn more about this issue, you can CLICK HERE and download a fact sheet from Purdue Extension that covers the topic nicely.
 Considering that the best response out of a fungicide application seems to be between VT-R2, and the issues with fungicide plus NIS application between V8 and VT, I would suggest holding off for any fungicide applications until at least VT.
 If you want to spray earlier than VT, keep the NIS out of the tank!